CryptoGionni/CryptoGionni/README.md

 - 👋 Hi, I’m @CryptoGionni, Software engineering student at Federico II of Naples
 - 👀 I’m interested in developing an environment to visualize concepts to learn faster
-- 🌱 I’m currently learning C, PHP, Git
+- 🌱 I’m currently learning C, PHP, Git, Python
 - 👯 I’m looking to collaborate on something that can make the difference
 - 📫 How to reach me giovybolla00@gmail.com